Updated December 2020

 In the 1820 Census, Peter is listed in Dohrman Township.
-His household included two males under 10; a male 10-15; a male 16-25; a male 26-44; a male 45 and older; a female under 10; a female 10-15; a female 26-44; and a female 45 and older.
+Peter’s household included two males under 10; a male 10-15; a male 16-25; a male 26-44; a male 45 and older; a female under 10; a female 10-15; a female 26-44; and a female 45 and older.
 Because of the ages of the people listed, it seems very likely that the family of one of Peter’s children lived in the household.
 Several of Peter’s children appear in the census records for nearby townships.
 Jacob lived in Dohrman Township and the younger Peter lived in Warwick Township, near his in-laws.
 John Blickenderfer, Caroline Elizabeth’s husband, also is listed in Warwick.
 (14)

 The area where Peter settled later became part of Mill Township.
 The 1884 history of Tuscarawas County says, “The exact order of its settlement is not known, but in 1820 the following resident land-owners were here, and some had arrived many years before 1820: …Peter Frederick, a German and a shoe-maker from Pennsylvania, the northwest quarter of section 30.”
 (15)

 A listing of Mill Township pioneers describes Peter’s land, saying that he “Owned 168 acres, the N.E. quarter of Sec.
 21. In 1821 he divided this tract equally between his 3 sons, Abraham, Jacob and Joseph.”
 (16)